gear-foundation/vara-wiki/docs/about/glossary.md

 ### Substrate

-Substrate is the modular framework for building customized blockchains and the foundation for the whole DotSama ecosystem.
-Substrate allows developers to quickly build and launch a blockchain that will be capable of connecting to the Polkadot or Kusama networks.
+The Substrate framework is a modular and extensible framework for building custom blockchains, developed by Parity Technologies, that enables the creation of blockchain networks with specific, programmable governance, consensus, and runtime logic.

 ### Transaction